Welcome to The George Oliver Foundation.

 Each year we fund a range of children's projects with different charities covering health and education in the UK and abroad.
 We are currently supporting five projects with charities including Sick Children's Trust, Blue Elephant Theatre and Soundmix.
 You can read more about the projects here.

 Mark's 2013/14 Fundraising Challenge - 12 bikes in 12 months...

 Since April 2013 Mark (George's Dad) has been tackling a new challenge for George's Foundation.
 He is riding from London to Brighton once every month but on a different bike each time.
-Not just any old bikes though....
-He has most recently completed the 70 mile trip on a bright red Recumbant and gone back in time on a (not particularly comfortable!)
-BMX.
-Still to come we have everyone's favourite folding bike, a Brompton, plus a tandem ride with Emily.
-He'll be completing the challenge in March 2014 on a Penny Farthing.
+Bikes include a BMX and a recumbant, and still to come is a "Boris bike" and a tandem ride with Emily.
+He'll be completing the challenge in March 2014 on a Penny Farthing (really!).